apache/maven-site/content/markdown/pom.md

   the address.

 * `<url>`:
-  This is the core of the repository element.
+  This is the core of the distributionManagement repository element.
 It specifies both the location and the transport protocol used to transfer a built artifact (and POM file, and checksum data) to the repository.
+  Notice that the url to download from the repository is often different: publishing (using distributionManagement repository url) can be done with scp protocol or a REST API, while download is often basic https (GET).
+Distribution management repository url and (download) repository url are the same only when you can do for example HTTPS PUT for upload and HTTPS GET for download from the same web server.

 * `<layout>`:
   These are the same types and purpose as the layout element defined in the repository element.